aaronplayz-sys/ranger/README.md

 * +| Can now connect to MongoDB (database)
 * +| .env is added, the file env.txt MUST BE RENAME TO .env

+June 6 2022
+* +| Added features (aka event listeners) & folders to go with it.
+Main branch will have files in it.
+Empty for Bare Bones

 ***
 ## Status: Development Stage
 ***